elohiym

 You can't have smoke arising from torment, without continual torment.
 It is never going to end.
 It is quite obvious.

 I would say it's fairly obvious that this is a parable.
 Jesus also descended into hell didn't He?
-If it becomes you to believe that God would have helpless creatures writhing in agony for eternity then have at it I suppose. :plain:
+If it becomes you to believe that God would have helpless creatures writhing in agony for eternity then have at it I suppose. lain:

 Why don't you ask a psychologist, I'm sure they could give you an inkling.